 Capacity is defined as the maximum rate at which vehicles can pass through a given point in an hour under prevailing conditions.
 Intersection capacity is measured by evaluating the critical lane groups that experience the most delay for stop-controlled intersections.
 The concept of level of service (LOS) was developed to correlate numerical traffic operational data to subjective descriptions of traffic performance at intersections.
 LOS is defined as the system of six designated ranges, from "A" (best) to "F" (worst), used to evaluate performance.
-Table 3 presents the Highway Capacity Manual 6th Edition LOS thresholds at stop-controlled and signal controlled intersections, overall intersection LOS data is reported.
-For signalized and roundabout with stop signs on minor road approaches the worst performing movement LOS is reported.
+Table 3 presents the Highway Capacity Manual 6th Edition LOS thresholds at stop-controlled and signal-controlled intersections in average seconds of delay per vehicle.
+For signalized and roundabout controlled intersections, overall intersection LOS data is reported.
+For intersections controlled with stop signs on minor road approaches the worst performing movement LOS is reported.